 For many small businesses, Microsoft Excel is the default choice for bookkeeping- this is potentially the biggest use case businesses have for Excel.
 Excel has several templates to make accounting easier for companies.
 Excel was created keeping in mind accounting needs like budgeting, creating financial statements and balance sheets and preparing custom reports.
 You can also import and export data from and to other accounting platforms.

 However, popularity of Excel for accounting purposes for businesses has been on a decline since 2017.
-Experts suggest that one potential reason is the sharp decline in the cost of using cloud based SaaS tools.
+Experts suggest that one potential reason is the sharp decline in the cost of using cloud based SaaS tools for accounting.

 Marketing teams use Excel for competitor analysis, budget planning, sponsorship tracking etc. While large marketing teams at larger companies have access to specialized software to manage their processes, several marketing department at smaller companies rely on pivot tables and graphs for the same.
 Pivot tables enable them to summarize sales figures strengthening decision making efforts.